LuisPCNeri/Concurrent-HTTP-Server/docs/userManual.md

 - `make`: compiles and builds the server binary.
 - `make run`: compiles, builds AND runs the server binary.
+- `make release`: compiles with the -03 flag and runs the server.
+- `make hellgrind`: compiles and runs with the hellgrind race detection program.
+- `make valgrind`: compiles and runs with valgrind --leak-check=full.
 - `make test`: compiles, builds AND runs automated tests for the server.
 - `make clear`: removes any executables and object files.